Pragmatic Play is a developer of games for online casinos. This page reviews and lists casinos running its software. Last updated: February 7, 2019.

 Aside from that extremely dubious incident we have received many complaints from players about being slow paid, or not paid at all, by many TopGame white label casinos over the years.
-Many of these casinos continue to operate today under the Pragmatic Play banner.
+Many of these casinos continue to operate today as multi-provider casinos that include games from Pragmatic Play and Betsoft, another awful provider.
+Interestingly the old TopGame games can still be found under the name "Octopus Gaming" for players in the United States at all of these casinos.
 The recurring scenario seems to be that its licensees are inexperienced affiliate operators who are either unable to maintain an adequate cashflow to pay their obligations in a timely manner, or simply unwilling to pay winners.
 For example, see Royal Kings and Rich Casino.

-There have also been public spats and involvement in tit-for-tat DDoS attacks between this company and its competition at various times.
-Or the dubious story of the man we dubbed the world's luckiest punter who supposedly won the same gold bar at every single different Pragmatic Play casino.
+There have also been public spats and involvement in tit-for-tat DDoS attacks between TopGame and its competition, and even its own white label licensees at various times.
+Or the dubious story of the man we dubbed the world's luckiest punter who supposedly won the same gold bar at every single different TopGame, and later Pragmatic Play, casino.
 All in all, there is far too much smoke for there not to be a fire, so we recommend that players steer clear of this company and its products altogether.

-A major concern with Pragmatic Play are the many horrible white label casinos that run their software under the operating company name Engage Entertainment Group.
+A major concern with Pragmatic Play are the many horrible white label casinos that run their software under the operating company names of Engage Entertainment Group or Celicorp Limited.
 Several of these casinos are out and out rogues that consistently delay or refuse to pay winners, and have been blacklisted on this site for several years.
-However in more recent times it appears that the company has signed distribution agreements with game aggregators which has seen their games appear on multi-provider casinos, some of which are well regarded.
+However in more recent times it appears that the company has signed distribution agreements with game aggregators that have seen their games appear on multi-provider casinos, some of which are well regarded.
 Even so, we strongly recommend that you do not play games released by Pragmatic Play, no matter which casino you find them at.